yiqun-wang/LPS-matlab/README.md

 Please run "demo.m" using MATLAB for generating Local Point Signature(LPS) on Linux, Mac or Windows system.

-1. input: "off", "obj", or "ply" format of mesh model in mesh_dir folder.
+1. Input: "off", "obj", or "ply" format of mesh model in mesh_dir folder.

-2. output: Local Point Signature on every vertex saved in ourput_dir folder.
+2. Output: Local Point Signature on every vertex saved in ourput_dir folder.